How to Encourage the Wives of

-I actually had an older pastor counsel me to take off another day of the week as the weekend, for example, Monday.
-And he led by example, because often he grabbed his fishing pole and packed his Jeep to go into the mountains and hike to remote lakes where the fishing was really good.
-Sometimes he'd camp out a few days.
+He takes off another day of the week as his weekend, usually Monday.
+He'll grab his fishing pole, pack his Jeep, and head off into the mountains to hike to remote lakes where the fishing is really good.
+Sometimes he camps out a few days.

-So he'd get a good weekly dose of exercise, fresh air, and good fishing, so he could come back and fish for the Lord with renewed energy, health, vim and vigor.
+So he gets a good dose of exercise, fresh air, and good fishing, so he can come back and fish for the Lord with renewed energy, health, vim and vigor.

 Not if she's cooking, cleaning house, washing clothes, running errands and shopping for her husband,